g76r/libp6core/util/percent_evaluation.md

 - `==* !=* <=> <= >= < >` consider invalid QVariant (null) or QVariant not
   convertible to a number or string as impossible to compare and return null whatever the value of the other operand is
+- ?: and :? processe returns null if its test operand is null so that `%{=rpn,2,1,<null>,?:*}` -> null whereas ?:* and :?* process null test operand as if it were false so that `%{=rpn,2,1,<null>,?:}` -> 2
+- :? evaluates its operands in the human natural order (test,then,else), whereas ?: evaluates them in the stack natural order (else,then,test) which enables lazy evaluation: if test is null the stack won't be evaluated below test, if test is false the stack won't be evaluated below then, for instance: if %x is true `%{=rpn,1,2,+,3,4,+,%x,?:}` will finish with a stack containing `1,2,+,7` and thus return 7 without evaluating the stack below it in the other hand `%{=rpn,%x,3,4,+,1,2,+,:?}` will finish with a stack containing only `7` since it must always evaluate every operand
 - `+ - *` will return null if one of their operand is not convertible to a number or if an integer operation overflows e.g.
   `%{=rpn,0xffffffffffffffff,1,+}` and `%{=rpn,1,foo,+}` both return